Portfolio News| August 2023

-LISTEN: Carolina Picazo Featured on OneHaas Podcast
+LISTEN: Carolina Alvarez Picazo Featured on OneHaas Podcast

-This month, the OneHaas podcast is highlighting first-generation alumni like Carolina Picazo.
+This month, the OneHaas podcast is highlighting first-generation alumni like Carolina Alvarez Picazo.
 She’s the Chief Administrative Officer and Chief Compliance Officer at Spectrum Equity – a private equity firm focused on growth capital for internet-enabled software and information services companies.

 Before Spectrum Equity, Carolina spent 15 years at Deloitte working in tax services.
 Even as a child growing up in a Mexican immigrant family in San Francisco, she always had an affinity for numbers.
 That passion only grew in her accounting classes at Haas.